pachterlab/splitcode-tutorial/docs/source/example.rst

+.. raw:: html

+    <style> .red {color:red} </style>

+.. role:: red

 Example
 =======

 Read structure
 ^^^^^^^^^^^^^^

-The structure of the reads from this hypothetical sequencing technology (see image below) contains multiple regions that need to be parsed, including some of variable length.
+:red:`The` structure of the reads from this hypothetical sequencing technology (see image below) contains multiple regions that need to be parsed, including some of variable length.

 .. image:: https://raw.githubusercontent.com/pachterlab/splitcode/main/figures/splitcode_example.png
   :width: 725